Building BDA's eAuction Platform

 Styling and layout:

-I used Tailwind for the basics (spacing, typography, common components), but didn’t try to force everything into utility classes.
-For the parts that are genuinely layout-heavy — especially the mobile map experience — custom CSS is used per page/component.
+I used Tailwind for the basics (spacing, typography, common components).
+For some demanding parts — especially the mobile map experience — I rely on custom CSS.

 At Zen Citizen, we see communication as part of public infrastructure.
 When information is unclear, citizens bear the cost — in time, effort, and anxiety.

-This project aligned with our broader intent: to demonstrate how thoughtful design and basic technology choices can improve access to public systems without dramatically shifting the underlying rules.
+This project aligned with our broader intent: to demonstrate how thoughtful design and basic technology choices can improve access to public systems without dramatically shifting the underlying processes.

 Last-mile impact